 “The home has a decidedly Streamline Moderne architectural influence,” Lage says.
-“Lots of rounded corners, and vaguely nautical references throughout.
+“Lots of rounded corners and vaguely nautical references throughout.
 We really want to enhance what was already there and let it guide us.”
-By collecting furniture and décor from a wide variety of eclectic sources and practicing patience when it came to finding the “right” piece, the duo created a relaxing and serene home base for Conlin to retreat to after long hours on set.
+By collecting furniture and décor from a wide variety of eclectic sources and practicing patience when it came to finding the right piece, the duo created a relaxing and serene home for Conlin to retreat to after long hours on set.

 At the beginning of the project, the pair drew inspiration from shelter magazines and their own instincts to create a unique environment that accurately reflected Conlin’s tastes and style.
 “We started by looking at design magazines and books and pulling out photos of rooms that I liked,” she says.
 “Drew and I would discuss things, and he would suggest something great.”

-As Lage was working at L.A.-based furniture favorite Lawson-Fenning at the time the pair met, the first piece they selected for the space was the stunning sculptural coffee table in the living room.
+Lage was working at L.A.-based furniture store Lawson-Fenning at the time the pair met, so the first piece they selected for was the stunning sculptural coffee table in the living room.
 “That was the only thing I had in the living room for a while!”
 Conlin exclaims.

 The gradual approach to designing the home enabled Conlin and Lage to patiently seek out unique and individual pieces from a broad spectrum of sources, from eBay to flea markets to high-end showrooms.
 “Michaela really understood the idea of collecting things and investing in good items when she could,” Lage says.
-“Most all the furnishings are midcentury classical, but we decided we wanted to add a layer of warmth and exoticism.
+“Most of the furnishings are midcentury classical, but we decided we wanted to add a layer of warmth.
 We got very fixated on shopping for Moroccan and Turkish rugs, indigo textiles, vintage lighting, good art, and so on.”

 Once larger pieces were in place, Conlin sought out standout accents to layer into the space and project a personal and collected vibe.
 “I would go to the flea market and pick up something like those little gold bird statues on the coffee table or the vintage rug,” she says.
 “I’d find an old chair that we could get reupholstered, and it just built from there.
 I like mixing new things with older ones.”